richardgiddings/thatthingilike/README.md

 # ThatThingILike

 An app that lists things I like divided by location and tag.
-A tag being something like "Running Races":
+A tag being something like "Running Races".
+Can then find things I previously liked by choosing a location and tag from the dropdowns.

 ![Alt text](screenshot.png?raw=true "site")